Last updated on February 1, 2023

 Party (Tribal)

-Party is the headliner here, a brand new mechanic just for Zendikar Rising.
+Party is the headliner here, a brand-new mechanic from Zendikar Rising.
 Party evokes not only the adventure world spirit of the Zendikar plane but also the awesome cross-branding opportunity for Wizards to plug Dungeons and Dragons.

 Party is a riff on the popular tribal mechanic, where you have to collect as many as you can of a particular creature type.
 In contrast, party asks you to get one of each of a cleric, rogue, warrior, and wizard creature into play.

-When you do, you’ll get various bonuses.
-Sometimes you’ll get more of an effect from a spell.
+When you do, you get various bonuses.
+Sometimes you get more of an effect from a spell.
 Other times you might get a mana discount on the spell.

 If you’ve collected ’em all, you have what’s called a full party.

-In order to make the four classes fit into the five colors of magic, they were divided accordingly:
+In order to make the four classes fit into the five colors of magic, they are divided accordingly:

 As you can see, each class has a primary home in a particular color.
 Green doesn’t get a focus from any particular class, but it gets a light touch of all four.